9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.

-- Add a way to get a specific number of posts in the widget.
+- Add in manual testing that each article block should be tested with a title that has a lot of html tags.

 ### ✅ Todo Documentation